hpi-schul-cloud/schulcloud-documentation/docs/schulcloud-server/Coding-Guidelines/event-handling.md

 ### Defining an Event

-the event is in the end simply a class, containing any data required to handle the event
+The event is in the end simply a class, containing any data required to handle the event

 ``` ts
 // users/domain/events/user-deleted.event.ts